mraysmit/p2pjava/docs/P2P-Java Bootstrap Guide.md

 1. **ClassNotFoundException**: Make sure all required classes are in the classpath.
 2. **Port already in use**: Set `bootstrap.dynamic.ports` to `true` or use different port numbers.
 3. **Configuration not loading**: Check the configuration file path and format.
+4. **Circular dependencies**: Ensure there are no circular dependencies between components.
+5. **Startup timeout**: Increase the `bootstrap.startup.timeout.seconds` value if components take longer to start.

 ### Logging